masfiktalukdar/masfiktalukdar/README.md

 </a>

 <P>Hi there!
-I'm Masfik, a driven Full Stack Developer and Graphics Designer.
+I'm Masfik Talukdar, a driven Full Stack Developer and Graphics Designer.
 I'm passionate about pushing the boundaries of technology, particularly in the realms of AI and machine learning.
 My goal is to become a versatile Full Stack Developer with the ability to implement cutting-edge AI solutions to tackle real-world problems.</P>
 </div>

 ## Current Overview